 You can use your roller skates as a cardiovascular workout.
 Roller skating is a great cardio workout because it targets your lower body.
 This works out your legs, hips, and glutes, as well as your core.

 It burns a lot of calories.
-You may think that the calories burned per hour aren’t that high, but adding up the calories burned throughout the day can be a lot.
+You may think the calories burned per hour aren’t that high, but adding up the calories burned throughout the day can be a lot.
 Like in New York City, substantial rollerskating rinks have over 200,000 square feet of space.
-If you skate for one hour each day, then over a week you will have burned 700 calories.
+If you skate for one hour each day, then over a week, you will have burned 700 calories.

 It is fun.
 With roller skating, you get to have fun and burn a ton of calories at the same time.